Kyra Cooney-Cross: International career

-In August 2016, Cooney-Cross was part of the Australia U-17s (Junior Matildas) who participated in the 2017 AFC U-16 Women's Championship qualifiers, scoring six goals, the first four of which came against Palestine.
-She was later named in the squad for the 2017 AFC U-16 Women's Championship finals, where Australia was knocked out in the group stage, their only points coming from a 3–2 win against Bangladesh.
+In August 2016, Cooney-Cross was part of the Australia U-17s (Junior Matildas) who participated in the 2017 AFC U-16 Championship qualifiers, scoring six goals, the first four of which came against Palestine.
+She was later named in the squad for the 2017 AFC U-16 Championship finals, where Australia was knocked out in the group stage, their only points coming from a 3–2 win against Bangladesh.
 Cooney-Cross scored in the 78th minute of the game to bring the scores level to 2–2, before Sofia Sakalis scored the winner in the 83rd minute, to help Australia finish third in the group.

-In October 2018, Cooney-Cross, as a member of Australia women's national under-20 soccer team (Young Matildas), scored the first three of her six goals of the 2019 AFC U-19 Women's Championship qualifiers.
-On 4 June 2019, she was named as a standby player for the Australian senior squad (Matildas) participating in the 2019 FIFA Women's World Cup.
-On 15 October 2019, she was named in the Australia U-20 squad participating in the 2019 AFC U-19 Women's Championship.
+In October 2018, Cooney-Cross, as a member of Australia national under-20 soccer team (Young Matildas), scored the first three of her six goals of the 2019 AFC U-19 Championship qualifiers.
+On 4 June 2019, she was named as a standby player for the Australian senior squad (Matildas) participating in the 2019 FIFA World Cup.
+On 15 October 2019, she was named in the Australia U-20 squad participating in the 2019 AFC U-19 Championship.
 She scored Australia's first goal of the tournament in a 5–1 opening match loss against North Korea, heading in at the 16th minute mark from an Indiah-Paige Riley cross.

-Cooney-Cross made her debut for the Australian women's national soccer team (Matildas) in a 3–2 friendly loss to Denmark on 10 June 2021.
+Cooney-Cross made her debut for the Australian national soccer team (Matildas) in a 3–2 friendly loss to Denmark on 10 June 2021.
 The midfielder was selected for the senior Matildas team, which qualified for the Tokyo 2020 Olympics (postponed to 2021).
 The team advanced to the quarter-finals with one victory and a draw in the group play.
 In the quarter-finals they beat Great Britain 4–3 after extra time.
 However, they lost 1–0 to Sweden in a semi-final and were then beaten 4–3 in the bronze medal playoff by USA.

-Cooney-Cross was a part of the Australian team at the 2023 FIFA Women's World Cup.
+Cooney-Cross was a part of the Australian team at the 2023 FIFA World Cup.
 She featured in the starting lineup of all seven matches that Australia played, forming a midfield partnership with Katrina Gorry.
 On 4 June 2024, Cooney-Cross was named in the Matildas team which qualified for the Paris 2024 Olympics, her second Olympic games selection.
 Later that year, she scored her debut goal for Australia during her 50th international game in a 1–2 win against Germany on 28 October in Duisburg, Germany.
 Cooney-Cross's strike won Football Australia's Goal of the Year (2024).
 In November 2025 that goal was one of eleven nominees for FIFA Marta Award (Goal of the Year).
+The midfielder kicked a similar long-shot goal in a 5–0 friendly win against New Zealand (Football Ferns) in November 2025.
+Football Australia awarded it Goal of the Year (2025).